itsnwa/hyde/README.md

 6. Click on `Deploy Site`
 7. Lastly copy your URL (e.g. https://something-something-123456.netlify.com/) and add it as your URL in your `Site Configuration` (the link is in the Sidebar).

 The more powerful option is deployment to AWS and makes sense if you have experience with S3 and Cloudformation.
+You can find detailed documentation and a deployment template [here](https://forestry.io/docs/hosting/s3-cloudfront-stack/).

 ### 2. Advanced Settings